-Currently, over 100,000 Italians leave the country annually in search of better opportunities abroad, including a growing number of people from wealthy northern regions like Lombardy and the Veneto.
+Over 160,000 Italians left the country in 2018 in search of better opportunities abroad, including a growing number of people from wealthy northern regions like Lombardy and the Veneto.
 Despite the fact that these northern regions enjoy a high per-capita GDP, a growing number of its people believe that better employment opportunities and quality of life can be found elsewhere.
-The most popular destinations for Italian expats are Germany, the UK, Switzerland and France, with almost 70% of departing Italians remaining in Europe.
-The most popular non-European destination is North America.
+It's a cumulative problem.
+In the last decade some two million Italians – many of them young and highly skilled – have emigrated, with the vast majority remaining in Europe.

 North versus South